GoogleChromeLabs/chromium-bidi/README.md

 TODO: verify if it works on Windows.

-You can alson run the server by using script `./runBiDiServer.sh`.
+You can also run the server by using script `./runBiDiServer.sh`.
 It will write output to the file `log.txt`:

     ./runBiDiServer.sh --port=8081 --headless=false